lwade/euca-wiki/Openshift-on-Eucalyptus.md

 ### Install git and ansible

-On your local machine get ansible and git installed:
+On the local machine get ansible and git installed:

 ```
 yum -y install git ansible